 The dialogue currently meets twice a year.
-The current 12th Round explores the aspects of faith teaching with Reverend Lowell Almen, Bishop of the Grand Canyon Synod of the Evangelical Lutheran Church in America and Most Reverend Denis Madden, Auxiliary Bishop of Baltimore serving as co-chairs.
+The 12th Round explored the aspects of faith teaching with Reverend Lowell Almen, Bishop of the Grand Canyon Synod of the Evangelical Lutheran Church in America and Most Reverend Denis Madden, Auxiliary Bishop of Baltimore serving as co-chairs.
 They have completed its document entitled “Faithful Teaching” and is awaiting its publication.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided